apache/druid/docs/querying/sql-functions.md

 `UNNEST(source)) as UNNESTED (target)`

-Unnests a source column that includes arrays (multi-value dimensions) into a target column.
+Unnests a source column that includes arrays into a target column.

 For more information, see [UNNEST](./sql.md#unnest)